 Selective Serotonin Reuptake Inhibitors (SSRIs)

-SSRIs increase the activity of a chemical in the brain called serotonin.
+SSRIs: increase the activity of a chemical in the brain called serotonin.
 Most doctors prescribe SSRIs first for depression, in part because their side effects are generally fewer than other antidepressants.
 Typical side effects caused by SSRIs include stomach upset, weight gain or loss, drowsiness, sexual dysfunction (such as impotence, loss of sex drive, and diminished orgasm), headache, jaw grinding, and apathy.
 Very unusual side effects from this class of prescription drugs include extreme agitation, impulsivity, tremors, and insomnia.
-People who stop taking SSRIs due to side effects usually say it is because of sexual side effects.

 Drugs that are SSRIs include: